 The EPA and all partners involved in debris removal and management are coordinating efforts to protect land and soil quality.
-During debris removal, the EPA applied Soiltac, a soil stabilizer, to the ash and debris footprints of burned buildings and vehicles.
+During debris removal, the EPA is applying Soiltac, a soil stabilizer, to the ash and debris footprints of burned buildings and vehicles.
 Application of the stabilizer will prevent ash (and the contaminants within) from spreading to soil and land outside of burned areas.

 Extensive debris removal efforts serve to create clean and safe impact zones.
 To learn more about debris removal efforts, visit resources from the EPA, USCAE and County of Maui.